-ASK FOR LIMITS ON YOUR HEALTH INFORMATION: You may ask for limits on certain uses and disclosures of your health information such as disclosure of your health information to someone who is involved in your care, the payment for your care or for research.
-However, Capital Caring Health is not required to agree to your request if it is not feasible for us to ensure our compliance or believe it will negatively affect the care we may provide you.

-To make this request, you must explain what you want to limit, to whom you want the limits to apply and send it in writing to: Privacy Officer, Capital Caring Health, 3180 Fairview Park Dr., Suite 500, Falls Church, VA 22042
+RIGHT TO REQUEST RESTRICTIONS: You may request restrictions on certain uses and disclosures of your health information.
+You have the right to request a limit on the Hospice's disclosure of your health information to someone who is involved in your care or the payment for your care.
+However, the Hospice is not required to agree to your request.
+We are not required to agree to your request if it is not feasible for us to ensure our compliance or believe it will negatively impact the care we may provide you.
+To request a restriction, you must make your request in writing to the Privacy Officer, Capital Caring Health, 3180 Fairview Park Drive, Falls Church, VA 22042.
+In your request, you must tell the Hospice what information you want to limit and to whom you want the limits to apply.